joelfrederico/SLACtrac/docs/reference/index.rst

 This reference manual details functions, modules, and objects included in SLACtrac, describing what they are and what they do.
-For learning how to use SLACtrac, see also :ref:`user`.
+For learning how to use SLACtrac, see the :ref:`user`.

 .. toctree::
    :maxdepth: 2